johngathure/vagrant-k8s-cluster/README.md

 2. Created a basic SpringBoot application that returns {'hello': 'world'}.
 3. Created a Dockerfile to containerize the application.
 4. Created Kubernetes manifests to deploy the application.
+5. Created Github Actions workflows for pull-requests and pushes to master.

-I believe the project can be further enhanced by creating a CI pipeline that continously tests new features added to the SpringBoot application and checks code quality using a linting tool (ktlint).
+I believe the project can be further enhanced by creating a CD pipeline that grabs the image pushed to the registry and deploys it to a production cluster.